Moral-Authority/frontend/src/graphql/README.md

 });
 ```

-Now if we want ot delete a user we have to provide the current user `id` as an argument.
+Now, to delete a user we'll just have to provide the current user `id` as an argument.

 ```js
 import { DELETE_USER_MUTATION } from '../graphql/Mutations';